-- (A) Within the town of Greensboro, no land development or land subdivision shall commence, nor shall any structure be erected or altered, except in conformance with the requirements of this Bylaw. - (B) In their interpretation and application, the provisions of this Bylaw shall be held to be minimum requirements adopted for the promotion of the public health, safety, comfort, convenience, and general welfare. - (C) It is not intended by this Bylaw to repeal, annul or in any way impair any regulations or permits previously adopted or issued, provided, however, that where these regulations impose a greater restriction upon use of a structure or land than are required by any other statute, rule, regulation permit, easement, or agreement, the provisions of this Bylaw shall control. - (D) Where the meaning of the Bylaw is not apparent to the Administrative Officer or the Development Review Board, interpretation of the Bylaw will be made by the Planning Commission and that interpretation will be attached to the Zoning Permit and entered into the minutes of the hearing if a hearing is held.
+- (A) Within the town of Greensboro, no land development or land subdivision shall commence, nor shall any structure be erected or altered, except in conformance with the requirements of this Bylaw. - (B) In their interpretation and application, the provisions of this Bylaw shall be held to be minimum requirements adopted for the promotion of the public health, safety, comfort, convenience, and general welfare. - (C) It is not intended by this Bylaw to repeal, annul or in any way impair any regulations or permits previously adopted or issued or to repeal, abrogate, or impair any existing easements, covenants, or deed restrictions.
+However, where these regulations impose a greater restriction upon use of a structure or land than are required by any other statute, rule, regulation permit, easement, or agreement, the provisions of this Bylaw shall control. - (D) Where the meaning of the Bylaw is not apparent to the Administrative Officer or the Development Review Board, interpretation of the Bylaw will be made by the Planning Commission and that interpretation will be attached to the Zoning Permit and entered into the minutes of the hearing if a hearing is held.

-§ 1.4 Separability
+§ 1.4 Severability